Wednesday July 30th

 Annual Reports – Statistics

 The Great Falls Animal Shelter is an open admission municipal animal shelter which serves the residents of Great Falls, Cascade County and surrounding areas.
-The Shelter serves on average 2,166 animals a year and sees a monthly average intake of 191 animals.
-The Shelter uses many resources to aid in the adoption of animals.
+The Shelter serves an average of 1,985 animals a year.
+The Shelter uses many resources throughout the community to aid in the adoption of animals.

 Each year the Great Falls Animal Shelter collects data relating to the animals that enter the Shelter.
-The Annual Report Document (and the link below) provides a snapshot of the past five years of operations.
+This document provides a snapshot of the past five years of operations.

 Please note that the Annual Report includes statistics that are collected on a calendar year basis (January-December).
 Beginning in July of 2014, the Shelter will begin reporting statistics on a fiscal year basis (July-June), in order to be consistent with our financial reporting methods.

 - The average annual intake at the Shelter is 1,985.

 - The average number of animals adopted each year is 648.